 The food we eat has a climate impact.
-We need to make some changes.
-We don’t need to change everything we eat immediately, and it’s easy to get started.
+We need to make some changes, and it’s easy to get started.
 There’s more about why food matters below.

 Your first action:

 - Try meat-free meals twice a week – look at the Meat-Free Monday campaign for inspiration and recipes

 If you’ve already cut down on or cut out eating meat, here’s some more ideas:

 - Cut your food waste!
 Make shopping lists and stick to them, plan your meals and use leftovers – see ‘Love Food, Hate Waste’ for ideas

 - Buy locally-produced food whenever possible.
 Try shopping at a Farmers’ Market or try a vegetable box scheme